MichaelRoth42/Juicy-Blog-Stuff/content/english/post/2024-04-16-ISE-modules-and-roles.md

 This is the next post in our mini-series with PowerShell for Power Platform Administrators here at ppacAttack.

-After we’ve learned (how to start PowerShell in different modes)[https://www.michaelroth42.com/post/2024-04-10-getting-started-with-powershell/], understood the general syntax and already got the first cool features covered (the help cmdlet, toggling through the last cmdlets, etc.), this week we’re going through PowerShell ISE, as well as all the modules that we’re going to need in our Power Platform life.
+After we’ve learned [how to start PowerShell in different modes](https://www.michaelroth42.com/post/2024-04-10-getting-started-with-powershell/), understood the general syntax and already got the first cool features covered (the help cmdlet, toggling through the last cmdlets, etc.), this week we’re going through PowerShell ISE, as well as all the modules that we’re going to need in our Power Platform life.